SUSE/skuba/ci/infra/testrunner/README.md

 - nodeuser: the user name used to login into the platform nodes.
 Optional.
 - ssh_key: specifies the location of the key used to access nodes.
 The default is to use the user's key located at `$HOME/.ssh/id_rsa`

+#### Packages
+The `packages` section configures the source of the packages to be installed in the nodes:

+* mirror: URL for the repository mirrors to be used when setting up the skuba nodes, replacing the URL of the repositories defined in terraform.
+Used, for instance, to switch to development repositories or internal repositories when running in the CI pipeline.

 #### Terraform

 General setting for terraform-based platforms such as [Openstack](#openstack) and [VMware](#vmware).

 * internal_net: name of the network used when provisioning the platform.
 Defaults to `stack_name`
-* mirror: URL for the repository mirrors to be used when setting up the skuba nodes, replacing the URL of the repositories defined in terraform.
-Used, for instance, to switch to development repositories or internal repositories when running in the CI pipeline.
 * plugin_dir: directory used for retrieving terraform plugins.
 If not set, plugins are installed using terraform [discovery mechanism](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery)
 * retries: maximum number of attempts to recover from failures during terraform provisioning
 * stack name: the unique name of the platform stack on the shared infrastructure, used as prefix by many resources such as networks, nodes, among others.
 If not specified, the `username` is used.